NSCabezon/ios-poland-s/README.md

 1º) Install the Submodules

-Here we supose that your locla folder containing the project is named "poland"
+Here we supose that your local folder containing the project is named "poland"
 ```
 $ cd poland
 $ git submodule init